Consistent Flag Codes: Consistent flag codes

-Observe that, by means of this result, in order to determine if a flag code is coherent, we just need to compute the distance and cardinalities of the given flag code and the ones of its projected codes.
-This is notably easier than checking the distance-coherence condition, i.e., that every pair of flags in the code gives the minimum distance if, and only if, the distance between their subspaces coincides with the minimum distance of every projected code.
-In particular, every flag code consisting of a single flag is automatically coherent with $d_f(\cC)=0$.
+Observe that, by means of this result, in order to determine if a flag code is consistent, we just need to compute the distance and cardinality of the given flag code as well as the ones of its projected codes.
+This is notably easier than checking the distance-consistency condition, i.e., that every pair of flags in the code gives the minimum distance if, and only if, the distance between their subspaces coincides with the minimum distance of every projected code.
+In particular, every flag code consisting of a single flag is automatically consistent with $d_f(\cC)=0$.

-To finish this section, we deepen the structure of coherent flag codes in order to give some crucial definitions and properties for the design of the decoding algorithm described in Section \ref{sec: Our decoding algorithm}.
-Let us fix $\cC$ a coherent flag code of type $\type$ on $\bbF_q^n$.
-Observe that, if $\cF, \cF'\in \cC$ attain the minimum distance of $\cC$, by virtue of the distance-coherence property, it holds for every $1\leq i \leq r.$ Equivalently, the distance of $\cC$ is attained by a pair of flags $\cF, \cF'\in \cC$ if, and only if, we have $\dim(\cF_i\cap\cF'_i)=m_i,$ where
+To finish this section, we deepen the structure of consistent flag codes in order to give some crucial definitions and properties for the design of the decoding algorithm described in Section \ref{sec: Our decoding algorithm}.
+Let us fix $\cC$ a consistent flag code of type $\type$ on $\bbF_q^n$.
+Observe that, if $\cF, \cF'\in \cC$ attain the minimum distance of $\cC$, by virtue of the distance-consistency property, it holds for every $1\leq i \leq r.$ Equivalently, the distance of $\cC$ is attained by a pair of flags $\cF, \cF'\in \cC$ if, and only if, we have $\dim(\cF_i\cap\cF'_i)=m_i,$ where

 for every $1\leq i\leq r$.